Zerxsu/Assignment-1-ICG/README.md

 **VFX**

-   - Particles: The main big VFX that was present in the volcano was the particles implemented with Unity's particle system.
+   **- Particles:** The main big VFX that was present in the volcano was the particles implemented with Unity's particle system.
 They we're created to simulate rising embers as you are in a heated environment which is on fire.
 They had a color gradation from deep red to bright yellow and they got higher and smaller within the volcano to showcase them "fading away".
 I ended up getting the exact effect I wanted and heard good criticism about the implementation so no further tweaking was necessary for part 2 of this assignment.

-   - Color Grading: The color grading was implemented by taking and LUT into an image editing software along with a screen shot of my base game.
+   **- Color Grading:** The color grading was implemented by taking and LUT into an image editing software along with a screen shot of my base game.
 I put visual effect on the image and it was also applied to the LUT.
 A script was made to hold the LUT and it was assigned to a material then placed onto the main camera to take effect.
 What I created for the volcano scene was a slight firey red/orang tint to furthermore, extract the feel of being a hot enivironment.
 I added this because  the base colors in the scene weren't appealing enough and I wanted to change the entire feel.

 **Final notes**